A Select Statement View of Toronto

 Paradigms for one-person software projects

-• For example, if a 1000 people are working on a project, breaking that project up into microservices and multiple repos could reduce the amount of coordination needed.
+• For example, if 1000 people are working on a project, breaking that project up into microservices and multiple repos could reduce the coordination needed.
 But if only one person is working on the project, that might add unnecessary complexity

 • How should a project be structured differently if the project manager, designer, marketer and engineer are the same person?